Updated September 2023

 Where to Stay in Saint-Émilion

-With only four rooms across the entire property, CLOS 1906 offers a very private and intimate experience.
+With only four rooms across the entire property, Clos 1906 offers a very private and intimate experience.
 There is a beautiful outdoor pool that guests can use during the warmer months, and there is also an optional continental breakfast served each morning.
+Book the best rates here.

 Where to Eat in Saint-Émilion